These deviled eggs are made with thick and creamy Greek yogurt instead of mayonnaise.

 I actually don't think that's an issue here.
 The tartness of the Greek yogurt does not come through and is masked well by the various seasonings used in this recipe.

-Needless to say, deviled eggs are a classic appetizer and that's how they're typically served.
+Deviled eggs are a classic appetizer, and that's how they're typically served.
 If you do serve them as an appetizer, you should make at least one egg (two halves) per person.

-Sometimes I make them for my lunch, and then I have two eggs (four halves) alongside some fresh-cut veggies or a salad (this cucumber tomato salad is awesome).
-They are also very good as a quick snack.
+Sometimes, I make them for lunch, and then I have two eggs (four halves) alongside fresh-cut veggies or a salad (this cucumber tomato salad is awesome).
+They are also excellent as a quick snack.

-You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-I do think they taste best when freshly made, though.
+You can keep the leftovers in an airtight container in the fridge for up to three days.
 I don't recommend freezing the leftovers.

 Recipe Card